PaulPloumhans/Image-Processing-API/README.md

 * Uses Express as web server
 * Uses Sharp for image manipulations
 * Uses Jasmine for unit tests
-* Development done with Typescript to reduce errors
+* Development done with TypeScript to reduce errors

 # Deployment